Stuycs-K/final-project-10-liu-andrew-chen-niki/PRESENTATION.md

 ### Step #5

-Given our triplets, we need to convert them into column vectors and multiply each one by the key matrix.
+Given our triplets, we need to convert them into column vectors and multiply each one by the inverse key matrix.

 $$
 [ [8, 5, 5], [3, 8, 25] ]